 Nancy O. Andrews, President and CEO

 Ms. Andrews is the President and Chief Executive Officer of the Low Income Investment Fund (LIIF), a $800 million Community Development Financial Institution.
-Ms. Andrews serves on numerous community development and environmental boards and committees, including Housing Partnership Network, Center for Housing Policy Advisory Council, Bank of America’s National Community Advisory Council, Morgan Stanley’s Community Development Advisory Committee, National Housing Law Project and the Center for International Forestry Research.
+Ms. Andrews serves on numerous community development and environmental boards and committees, including Bank of America’s National Community Advisory Council, Morgan Stanley’s Community Development Advisory Committee, Capital One’s Community Advisory Council, and the National Housing Law Project.
 She was also previously a member of the Federal Reserve Board’s Consumer Advisory Council.

 Ms. Andrews’ 30 years in community development include positions as Deputy Director of the Ford Foundation’s Office of Program Related Investments and Chief Financial Officer of the International Water Management Institute, a World Bank-supported development organization.
 Ms. Andrews also consulted for the Department of Housing and Urban Development and the Department of Treasury during the Clinton administration.
 She received an M.S. in Urban Planning with a concentration in Real Estate Finance from Columbia University.

 Kimberly Latimer-Nelligan, Chief Operating Officer & Executive Vice President, Community Investment Programs